CiwPython/Ciw/docs/Guides/server_priority.rst

 By default, whenever a new individual arrives they would be allocated to:

 + server 1, if server 1 is not busy;
-+ server 2, if server 2 is not busy and server 1 is busyl
++ server 2, if server 2 is not busy and server 1 is busy;
 + server 3, if server 3 is not busy and server 1 and 2 are busy.

 Observing the utilisation of each server we can see that server 1 is far more busy than server 2 and server 3::